Perspective | Final Four takeaways: Gonzaga chases history, while three teams chase Gonzaga

 All of that led to an embarrassing 8-9 record in tournament games, with only Michigan even making the second weekend.
 So much for Big Ten hype.

-The other often-hyped conference, the ACC, got seven bids, but none higher than Florida State, a No. 4.
+The other often-hyped conference, the ACC, got seven bids, but none higher than Florida State and Virginia, both No. 4 seeds.
 Duke didn’t even make the field — for the first time since 1995.
 North Carolina did make it but was hammered in the first round, 85-62, by Wisconsin.

-Florida State and Syracuse made it to the Sweet 16 but went down meekly in that round: Syracuse, 62-46 to Houston; Florida State, 76-58 to Michigan.
+Florida State and Syracuse made it to the Sweet 16 but went down meekly in that round: Syracuse lost, 62-46, to Houston; Florida State lost, 76-58, to Michigan.
 It was an embarrassing end to an embarrassing season for that league, too.

 The flip side was the Pac-12.
 None of the five teams from the conference was seeded higher than No. 5 Colorado.
-And yet, the conference has one team in the Final Four and had two others — USC and Oregon State — in the elite eight.
+And yet the conference has one team in the Final Four and had two others — USC and Oregon State — in the Elite Eight.
 In all, the Pac-12 has gone 13-4 — and one of those losses was in an intra-conference matchup.

 Houston, the No. 2 seed in the Midwest Region, had the easiest path to the final weekend.
 The Cougars benefited when Loyola Chicago whipped No. 1 seed Illinois only to lose to No. 12 seed Oregon State.
-That meant Houston had to beat a No. 15 seed; a No. 10 (Rutgers, their toughest game); a No. 11 (Syracuse) and Oregon State.
-They blew a 17-point halftime lead against the Beavers but found their poise late to win by six and make the Final Four for the first time since Hakeem Olajuwon was their starting center.
+That meant Houston had to beat a No. 15 seed; a No. 10 (Rutgers, its toughest game); a No. 11 (Syracuse) and a No. 12.
+The Cougars blew a 17-point halftime lead against Oregon State but found their poise late to win by six and make the Final Four for the first time since Hakeem Olajuwon was their starting center.

 There, they will face their old Southwest Conference foe Baylor.
 The Bears have excellent guards, depth and quickness.
 They faced a real challenge in the round of 16 from Villanova but pulled away late and did the same thing against Arkansas in the Elite Eight.
-Almost every player on the Baylor roster is listed as a guard or a guard/forward and they harass teams defensively for 40 minutes.
+Almost every player on the Baylor roster is listed as a guard or a guard/forward, and they harass teams defensively for 40 minutes.

 The best of those guards are Jared Butler and MaCio Teague, who hit three crucial threes down the stretch against Arkansas.
 They will be a tough out for Houston.

-In the Final Four though, as history proves, anything can happen.
+In the Final Four, though, as history proves, anything can happen.
 No one thought Duke had a chance to beat a 34-0 UNLV team in 1991.
 N.C.
-State wasn’t supposed to have any chance against Houston and Villanova was supposed to be fodder for Georgetown two years later.
+State wasn’t supposed to have any chance against Houston in 1983, and Villanova was supposed to be fodder for Georgetown two years later.
 In 1976, undefeated Indiana trailed Michigan at halftime in the championship game and came back to win by 18.

-As Bob Knight walked out of the Philadelphia Spectrum that night with Bob Hammel, the sports editor of the Bloomington newspaper, Hammel said, “You did it Bob, you did it!”
+As Bob Knight walked out of the Spectrum in Philadelphia that night with Bob Hammel, the sports editor of the Bloomington newspaper, Hammel said: “You did it Bob!
+You did it!”

-Knight shrugged and, thinking back to his 30-1 team a year earlier, said, “Shoulda been two.”
+Knight shrugged and, thinking back to his 31-1 team a year earlier, said, “Should have been two.”

-If Mark Few can walk out of Lucas Oil Stadium Monday night having matched the accomplishment of that Indiana team of 45 years ago, you can be sure he’ll be very happy to have one.
+If Few can walk out of Lucas Oil Stadium on Monday night having matched the accomplishment of that Indiana team of 45 years ago, you can be sure he’ll be very happy to have one.